 - A U.S. Citizen or naturalized citizen; or

 - Citizens of the Federated States of Micronesia and the Republics of Palau and the Marshall Islands; or

-- You must be admitted and enrolled in a program that leads to a baccalaureate, master’s or doctorate degree.
+- Student must be admitted and enrolled in a program that leads to a baccalaureate, master or doctorate degree.

-- You must be enrolled in a minimum of six units per term to be eligible for most aid.
-To receive maximum aid, an undergraduate student must be enrolled in twelve (12) units or more each term, a graduate student nine (9) units each term.
+- Student must be enrolled at least half-time status per semester to be eligible for most aid.
+To receive maximum aid, an undergraduate student must be enrolled in twelve (12) units or more each semester, a graduate student nine (9) units each semester.

-- You must maintain Satisfactory Academic Progress (SAP) throughout the financial aid period.
+- Student must maintain Satisfactory Academic Progress (SAP) throughout the financial aid period.
 A student must earn credit for at least 67% of the attempted units.
-A complete detail of the Satisfactory Academic Progress Policy can be found in the University of the West Catalog.
+A complete detail of the Satisfactory Academic Progress Policy can be found in the University of the West Catalogue.

-- You must have a valid Social Security Number.
+- Student must have a valid Social Security Number.
 The federal database will match the record to have the same name and birth date as reported on the FAFSA.

-- You must be registered with the Selective Service, if required (if you are a male between age 18 to 25).
+- Student must be registered with the Selective Service, if required (if you are a male age 18 through 25).
 You can register online at the www.sss.gov.

-- You must not be in default on any Federal loan or owe money on a Federal or State Grant.
+- Student is not in default on any Federal loan or owes money on a Federal or State Grant.